 Pursuant to section 88a of the Medicines Act the Finnish Medicines Agency (Fimea) must be provided with advance notification of any clinical trials of veterinary medicinal products.
 In unclear cases, Fimea must be consulted beforehand as to whether or not an advance notification is required.

-The sponsor of the trial or its representative must submit the advance notification on paper and by mail to Fimea at least 60 days prior to the planned commencement of the trial.
-The advance notification must be made using the form provided for this purpose by the Fimea.
+The sponsor of the trial or its representative must submit the advance notification to Fimea at least 60 days prior to the planned commencement of the trial.
+The advance notification must be made electronically using the form provided for this purpose by Fimea and sent by e-mail to VET.CLINICALTRIALS@fimea.fi.
 The notification must be accompanied by a covering letter listing the appended documents.
 Before preparing the advance notification, it is advisable to carefully study Fimea Regulation 3/2010 Clinical trials of medicinal products for veterinary use.
 This provides more detailed instructions on the documents to be appended to the advance notification.

 Information on food-producing animals as test animals is provided in the Circular of the Ministry of Agriculture and Forestry 175/73/2001.